-I felt defeated.
+I feel defeated.

 Hiking Up Zwölferhorn

-The plan was to visit St. Gilgen, take the cable car to the top of Zwölferhorn, hike for a couple of hours and then get the cable car back down – taking in the views in the process.
-But as we parked up, I saw hikers heading off towards the bottom of the mountain.
-For all I knew, they could have just been exploring the area – but in my head, they were all hiking up Zwölferhorn.
-They were certainly equipped for it.
+We have two days left, and I feel sad.
+Austria has been my dream trip, but with our last day approaching, I feel deflated about returning home.
+The plan was to ride the cable car to the top of Zwölferhorn and walk for a couple of hours before returning down the mountain the same way – admiring the views in the process.
+But pulling into the car park, I see swarms of hikers heading off towards the bottom of the mountain.
+They could just be exploring the area – but in my head, they’re all hiking up Zwölferhorn.
+They certainly look dressed for it.

 How difficult could it be?